 In this hyper-connected world we assume that any message we send remains in storage for us to peruse in the future.
 But for SMS text messages, that is not the case.
 Once you delete that message of your iPhone, it pretty much disappears.
 There are ways to get back deleted text messages, however.
-Here's how to retrieve deleted texts on iPhone.
+Here are four ways to retrieve deleted texts on iPhone.
 How to recover deleted texts from your phone provider, how to retrieve deleted text messages via iCloud, and how to get back deleted SMS messages from iTunes backup.
 Finally, how to retrieve lost text messages using a third-party app.

 Retrieve deleted texts on iPhone: phone provider

 The first port of call is your phone provider.
 Some - although not all - will keep a record of your text messages, and you are entitled to access them.
-It may be as easy as logging in to your account online.
+It may even be as easy as logging in to your account online.
 For some it requires you to contact customer services.
 The answer may be no, but it costs nothing to ask, right?
-(See also: How to fix broken iPhone lock button: the power button's stopped working!)
+(See also: How to fix broken iPhone lock button.)

 Retrieve deleted texts on iPhone: from iTunes backup

 This works only if you automatically back up text messages.
 Again this won't always be the case, but even if you think you don't back up your messages it is worth a few minutes of your time to try.

 2. You should see your iPhone in a box, top righthand corner.
 Select it.